shellbro/dockerfile-dropbox/README.md

 ## Rationale

 Running Dropbox in a container is a solution for running Dropbox on older Linux systems.
-At the end of 2018 Dropbox team dropped support for Linux operating systems that use `glibc < 2.19` and this affects CentOS 7 which ships with `glibc 2.17`.
+At the end of 2018 Dropbox dropped support for Linux operating systems that use `glibc < 2.19` and this affects CentOS 7 which ships with `glibc 2.17`.

 This container image is based on CentOS 8 which runs with newer `glibc 2.28`.

 ## Docker Hub

-This image uses automated build service offered by Docker Hub.
+Image uses automated build service offered by Docker Hub.

 https://hub.docker.com/r/shellbro/dropbox/